joond6/FakrInstaProfile/README.md

 4) seaborn
 5) matplotlib
+After installing all the libraries fakeinsta.py: python code file to train, test. insta_train.csv: csv file containing historical instagarams profiles data. sampleFakeProfile.csv: sample fake profile to find the predcition is working right or not. sampleRealProfile.csv: sample real profile to find the prediction is working fine or not.
-After installing all the libraries place both "fakeinsta.py" and "insta_train.csv"  in same folder now execute fakeinsta.py using any IDE or Terminal.
+note: place both "fakeinsta.py", "insta_train.csv", "sampleFakeProfile.csv","sampleRealProfile.csv"  in same folder now execute fakeinsta.py using any IDE or Terminal.